-These blueberry "buttermilk" pancakes tick all the boxes.
-They are bursting with berry flavor, light & fluffy, and most importantly; gluten-free and dairy-free.
-Perfect for weekend breakfast or a Monday night dinner.
-You eat pancakes for dinner, right?
+These gluten-free blueberry pancakes tick all the boxes.
+They are bursting with berry flavor, light & fluffy, and most importantly, easy to make gluten-free and dairy-free.
+After multiple rounds of tweaking batter thickness, berry ratios, and leavening, this version became the one I reach for again and again.

 This post may include affiliate links.
 Please read my disclosure policy.